Images: Audemars Piguet

 Fishermen and fish sellers in the Balantacounda province of Senegal have indeed expressed grave concern over shrinking mangrove forests.
 In response, the Audemars Piguet Foundation has funded a major mangrove restoration project for the Casamance River.

 We hope you enjoyed our guide to Audemars Piguet’s history, major watch collections, and partnerships.
+To learn more about the brand’s current watch selection, company history, and innovative legacy, visit its official website.

 You can also browse more brand histories, useful watch guides, and in-depth model reviews on the Bespoke Unit Watch Homepage.
+Alternatively, consider some of the following resources that we offer:

 "An impressive history of daring technical and design innovations.
 Audemars Piguet has proven itself time and time again as a true game changer in the luxury watch industry."Rating: 5.0 ★★★★★